Session II Inventions with Clay focuses on building 3D with coil & slab, inspired by Leonardo.

 Cirrelda Snider-Bryan is a Member of NM Potters & Clay Artists, Handmade Tile Association, Mosaic Artists of NM, and the National Council for Education in the Ceramic Arts.
 She has facilitated many school tile murals and mosaic projects, serving as an APS teacher from 1987-1994.
 An environmental educator at the NM Museum of Natural History & Science since 2007, Cirrelda is excited about combining the science of clay with its artistic exploration.

 Purchase in advance, Space is limited.
-For Children ages 6 -12. $10 suggested firing fee on donation basis, payable to Instructor
+Adults only (ages 18 and up). $10 suggested firing fee on donation basis, payable to Instructor.

 March 26- No class, due to Spring Break

 The New Mexico Department of Cultural Affairs looks forward to welcoming the public back to our museum in the near future!
 Please check this website often for an announcement regarding our reopening plans, and to continue exploring our online programs.
 In the meantime, we are working diligently to ensure the safety of our visitors and staff by preparing our facilities.
 We will see you soon!